i-mainnet/go-imn/README.md

 ## Building

-`geth` has been renamed to `gmet`.
+`geth` has been renamed to `gimn`.
 Building it is the same as go-ethereum.

-    make gmet
+    make gimn

 For the convenience of installation, other targets have been added to the default target.

     make

-will build `logrot` (log rotator) and `metadium.tar.gz` in `build` directory, in addtion. `metadium.tar.gz` has the following files.
+will build `logrot` (log rotator) and `IMN.tar.gz` in `build` directory, in addtion. `IMN.tar.gz` has the following files.

-    bin/gmet
+    bin/gimn
-    bin/gmet.sh
+    bin/gimn.sh
     bin/solc.sh
     bin/logrot
-    conf/MetadiumGovernance.js
+    conf/IMNGovernance.js
     conf/genesis-template.json
     conf/config.json.example